aaronespasa/aaronespasa/README.md

 <img align="right" src="https://github.com/aaronespasa/aaronespasa/blob/main/coffee.svg" height="200" />

-  👨‍💻 I'm a Software Engineer specialized in Machine Learning
+  👨‍💻 I'm a Machine Learning Engineer working at Reincubate // Camo.

-  🛠 I've been a Generative AI Engineer intern at Vodafone

-  📚 4th year of CS (UC3M)

-  🌱 Currently learning about how to optimise DL models for its execution on the edge on mobile devices
+  🎓 I graduated in Computer Science from UC3M in 2024.

+  🛠 Currently creating an open-source repository to make ONNX Runtime projects more easily.

-  👯 I've contributed to <a href="https://github.com/pytorch/live">PlayTorch</a> to make it available on Apple Silicon on 2021
+  👯 I contributed to <a href="https://github.com/pytorch/live">PlayTorch</a> to make it available on Apple Silicon on 2021

-  ⌚️ I started programming when I was 14 years old.
-Now I'm about to turn 22.

   📫 How to reach me: <a href="https://twitter.com/aaronespasa">Twitter</a>, <a href="https://www.linkedin.com/in/aaronespasa/">LinkedIn</a>, <a href="mailto:me@aaronespasa.com?subject=[GitHub]%20Source%20Han%20Sans">E-mail</a> (me@aaronespasa.com)